rd-alliance/metadata-catalog-v2/INSTALLATION.md

 sudo chown rdamsc:www-data /srv/rdamsc
 ```

+The `srv` folder in this repository has a ready-made `rdamsc.wsgi` file you can
+copy to the directory you just created.
+Ensure that it is writeable by the
-As the `rdamsc` user, create a file `/srv/rdamsc/rdamsc.wsgi` with this content:
+`rdamsc` user.
+Alternatively, as the `rdamsc` user, create the file
+`/srv/rdamsc/rdamsc.wsgi` with this content:

 ```python
 from rdamsc import create_app
 application = create_app()
 ```

-If you are behind an HTTP proxy, you may need these lines as well:
+If you are behind an HTTP proxy, you may need to add (or uncomment) these lines
+as well, remembering to provide the actual proxy URLs:

 ```python
 import os